pablo-albaladejo/awslambdahackathon/docs/DEPLOYMENT_SCRIPTS.md

 ### `create-default-users.sh`

-Creates default users in Cognito User Pool (called internally by deploy.sh).
+Creates default users in the Cognito User Pool.
+This script is typically called internally by `deploy.sh` during the deployment process.

 ## Usage Examples